Skip to content

 Many dark patterns can violate this law.
 Examples include nudging children into sharing data, making unintended purchases through deceptive in-app mechanisms, or using manipulative design to encourage excessive screen time.

-Companies that fail to comply with COPPA can face significant fines from the Federal Trade Commission (FTC), which has been increasingly aggressive in enforcing these protections.
+Companies that fail to comply with COPPA can face significant fines from the FTC, which has been increasingly aggressive in enforcing these protections.

 Checklist of actions that help avoiding dark patterns